gerti98/LotteryGame/README.md

 # LotteryGame

 **LotteryGame** is a simple Client-Server Lottery Simulator playable just through the terminal.
 It handles multiple session by managing multiple TCP connections.
-This project is an assignent for the **Computer Networks' exam**.
+This project is an assignement for the **Computer Networks' exam** (Reti Informatiche) of the BSc in Computer Engineering (Ingegneria Informatica) at the University of Pisa.
-You'll need a Unix-based operating system to run it.
+The following project was ran and tested on Debian 8 distribution.

 ![Client Example](https://github.com/gerti98/LotteryGame/blob/master/images/client_example.png)